 Timelapse filmmaking is a DSLR photography technique.
 Crucially, frames are shot using regular intervals, the timing of which is variable depending on the desired result.

-The level of granular control timelapse photography production affords is immense, from conveying smooth motion by varying exposure length, to the huge range of post production options made possible by using digital SLR cameras.
+The level of granular control timelapse photography production affords is immense, from conveying smooth motion by varying exposure length, to the huge range of post production options made possible by working in RAW and HDR using DSLR cameras.

 Alongside the core fundamentals of timelapse, the introduction of specialised motion control equipment enables me to create a wide range of dynamic shots.
-For example, using motion sliders to provide lateral and vertical movement, pan and tilt controls, motorised focus pulls, tracking along and around subjects from ground level, and hyperlapsing, which is the technique of moving a camera through open space at regular intervals of distance.
+For example, using motion sliders to provide lateral and vertical movement, pan and tilt controls, motorised focus pulls, tracking along and around subjects from ground level, and hyperlapse – the technique of moving a camera and tripod through open space at regular intervals and distance.

 Check out my showreel and other projects to get a feel for my timelapse filmmaking work, and please feel free to contact me to discuss a project.
 I am based in Bristol but will always travel where required.